Must-have Photographer Features, Advice For Young Photographers And More – Photo Agent Angela Woods Interview

 So I think someone that’s creative, someone that has commercial relevance, but also the business skills to lead a group, to be confident on set and just a decent person that can carry a project forward with their agent.
 No one is going to want to do a job with a person who is misbehaving or is too arrogant and not a true collaborator.
 You have to have the confidence to be a proper collaborator.
 I think photographers used to hold everything too closely and those that are creatively confident will allow other people into the process and respect their contribution.
 I believe that’s one of the ways of creating unique work.

-Production Paradise: What is it about the student category that appeals to you?
+Production Paradise: What is it about emerging talent that appeals to you?

 Angela Woods: As an agent, I have always been wanting to encourage new talent to grow, and if people get in touch with us about wanting to assist or they’re looking for work experience or need advice, quite often I will pick someone out based on the way they present themselves, or from their CV or maybe just some images.
 If we like something about them, we will fast track people and give them spots on our shoots so they can get a bit of work experience.
 We like to keep the team fresh, so it’s about giving talent space and giving them an understanding of what it’s like to be a valued member of our team.